Tezsure/Tezster-CLI/README.md

 code {CAR; NIL operation; PAIR;};

 ```
-this stores any string to the storage
+this code stores any string to the storage

-then run,
+To deploy the smart contract on tezos network run,

 ```
 tezster deploy <contract label> <absolute path> <initial storage value> <account>